nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_the_journey.md

 The Journey shows the approach to the development of FHIR ITK3 Messaging Solutions using NHS Digital message profiles from initial engagement all the way to live deployment.

-The diagram below shows the stages in the message development process and the products associated with each stage.
+The diagram below shows the stages in the message development process and the possible products associated with each stage.

 {% include custom/messaging_overview.svg %}